BMR Calculator

 Common use cases

-- Plan a calorie deficit for sustainable weight loss.
+- Set a sustainable calorie deficit for steady fat loss.

 Limitations & things to know

-- Estimates for healthy adults — not tuned for athletes, pregnancy, or medical conditions
+- Estimates apply to healthy adults and are not tuned for pregnancy, athletes with unusual body composition, or medical conditions

 About BMR Calculator